visan-ionut/Optimizing_Matrix_Multiplication/README.txt

     -ffast-math : This option causes the preprocessor macro __FAST_MATH__ to be defined.
         It may, however, yield faster code for programs that do not require the guarantees of these specifications.
-    -floop-unroll-and-jam: Apply unroll and jam transformations on feasible loops.
+    -floop-unroll-and-jam: Apply to unroll and jam transformations on feasible loops.
         In a loop nest, this unrolls the outer loop by some factor and fuses the resulting multiple inner loops.